Ye Htut: Public image

-In June 2014, he posted an apology note on his Facebook account after a storm of criticism followed his wife's sharing of a Photoshopped image of opposition leader Aung San Suu Kyi in Hijab.
+In June 2014, he posted an apology note on his Facebook account after a storm of criticism followed his wife's sharing of a photoshopped image of opposition leader Aung San Suu Kyi in Hijab.
 His wife deleted her Facebook account after screenshots of her post were spread by other Facebook users.

+On 29 October 2023, he was arrested by the SAC under Section 505 (a), accusing him of encouraging dissent against the military junta.
+On 29 November 2023, he was sentenced to three years behind bars for "disseminating untrue information" and an additional seven years for "inciting rebellion," contravening Sections 505(a) and 124(a) of Myanmar Penal Code.

 Personal life

 He married Khin Sandar Tun.
 His father, Shwe Than, was formerly the Chief of Burma Police Force and a People's Assembly representative during the socialist era.
 Ye Htut is a brother-in-law of Zeya Aung, a former government minister and military officer.